sarahnator/matlabmischief/basic/intro.md

 ```

 ## cells
-- contain arbitrary fields, like an array of indices that don't have to be numbers
+- can contain arbitrary fields, like an array of indices that don't have to be numbers
-- an array of structs
-- can contain different types of objects
+- can be an array of structs or different types of objects
 ``` matlab
 my_cell{1} = 'hello world';
 my_cell{'A'} = [1, 2; 3 4];